Cooking with Kids “Kids Cook French” Clafoutis

 Helping his little fingers scoop measuring spoons of spices into a large bowl, maneuvering the clear purple colored mini shovels stuffed inside the sugar and flour tins, even putting cherry tomatoes onto a serving dish which he gleefully cooperated, very slowly, one little red cherry tomato at a time.

-Over these years the J-Dude and I have prepared a number of dishes together, they are not styled for precocious, nor are they designed for participation in a children’s cooking contest, they simply reflect a daily experience of fresh foods, a broad variety of flavors based on diverse ingredients, and eating among a broad variety of cultural dishes.
+Over these years the J-Dude and I have prepared a number of dishes together, they are not styled for precocious, nor are they designed for participation in a children’s cooking contest they simply reflect a daily experience of fresh foods, a broad variety of flavors based on diverse ingredients and cultural dishes.
 In other words, in my kitchen we don’t cook: “kid food,” a concept also shared by Claudine Pepin in her cookbook: “Kids Cook French, Les Enfants Cuisinent A La Fancaise.”

 Following the dedication to her family, flipping through the first pages, the “Kids Cook French” cookbook includes “A Note for Kids” and “A Note for Parents.”
 In the Note to Parents page, Claudine, daughter of the internationally renowned, Chef Jacques Pepin, whose illustrations dot each page in a sweet magical watercolor, expresses that upon being approached to write this book as an inspiration for children to cook, her initial thinking was that she could hardly take on such a task.
 “I don’t cook kid’s food- I just cook good, fresh food,” she writes.
 Within this page Pepin also shares her belief that children will eat the foods that they are given, suggesting that if good food is provided then this is how their tastes will develop.